Iowa Juvenile Home: Des Moines Register reports, abuse accusations, and task force

 Prior to the campus's closure The Des Moines Register had run a series about the problems at the facility.
 In 2013 the office of the Attorney General of Iowa attempted to redact information regarding abuse at this facility from a report.
 The Des Moines Register discovered the information after pasting the report in Microsoft Word.
 The accusations involve restraining methods of girls that were unlawful and isolation of the girls in long-term cells.
 For a 17-year period persons at the facility confined girls in isolation cells for periods of weeks or months, in violation of state law.
 There were also complaints about poor educational services offered at the IJH.

 In August 2013 Governor of Iowa Terry Branstad appointed the Iowa Juvenile Home Protection Task Force to determine the future of the facility.
 Charles Palmer, the director of the DHS, was a member of this commission.
-The chair of this committee was Jerry Foxhaven, a Drake University professor of law.
+The chair of this committee was Jerry Foxhoven, a Drake University professor of law.

 In 2014 former inmate Jessica Turner filed a lawsuit against the State of Iowa, stating that she was held in isolation for 280 days of her 528-day confinement which began in 2011.